 I tried the Annie Sloan Wax.
 It smelled like petroleum products to me and I did not tolerate it.
 It was the only finish in this post I did not tolerate (just the wax part).

 That’s not a deal-breaker for me, you can use this without a wax or use a different brand of wax finish.
-I tested a couple of other finishes over it, and will report back in part two on the wax coats and how everything held up to my stain tests.

 If you are in Europe they do recommend the wall paint for kitchens, bathrooms, and walls that require a tougher, scrubbable finish.
 (The wall paint does not require the wax and is not considered breathable).